How To Stop Being A Pushover

 Don’t Be Afraid To Express Emotions

 Emotional expression is very healthy, whether that be happiness, sadness or anger.
 For many, being a pushover does not go unnoticed.
+Learning how to express emotions healthily can be a significant step in overcoming this behavior.

 Although there are some people who are a pushover without knowing it, there are some who recognize what they are doing.